Who is Conservative MP Nusrat Ghani?

 — Nus Ghani MP (@Nus_Ghani) January 11, 2022

-Ms Ghani stood in the 2010 general election for the seat of Birmingham Ladywood and lost, but was elected as Wealdon MP in 2015.
+Ms Ghani stood in the 2010 general election for the seat of Birmingham Ladywood and lost, but was elected as MP for Wealden in East Sussex in 2015.
 She was the first female to win the seat and the first Muslim woman elected as a Tory MP.

 After winning the seat, Ms Ghani said: “As the nation wakes up the Conservatives look to be on the brink of returning to government.”